A man walks into a bar, sits down, and orders a drink.

 The writing of your manuscript is the easiest part of the project.

-Editing and polishing is as challenging as creating the first draft.
+Editing and polishing are as challenging as creating the first draft.

 Few writers sell a sufficient number of books to quit their day-job.